 Online therapy for expats and internationally mobile clients

-For the life abroad that has not felt like yours yet.
+In English, wherever you are.
+For relationship anxiety, betrayal, infidelity, separation, identity loss and the life abroad that has not felt like yours yet.

 Moving abroad can look like progress from the outside.
 A new country, a new role, a new chapter.
 Inside, it can be much less simple.